amberpurwar636/CPU-Scheduling-algo-Visualizer/README.md

 2) Now for ex-you want to try for 1st scheduling algorithm,then compile Get-Content.\testcases\01a-input.txt |\lab4
-3) you will see the output compare it with the output file for required scheduling algo..
+3) you will see the output compare it with the output file for required scheduling algorithm.